 All hotel accommodation for the Tour dates (unless otherwise arranged).

-Road Book notes and area maps, with en-route contact details.
+Road notes and route map, with contact details.

-First-Aid Boxes are carried in the support vehicle and with the Tour Guide.
+First-Aid Boxes (Oxygen in Tibet) are carried in the support vehicle and with the Tour Guide.

 Tour Prices Do Not Include…

 Nepal Visa* (Passports must be valid for at least 6 months.)